Skip to content

 • Hardware radio acceleration: All 802.15.4 MAC operations in hardware.

-• Baud rate: 115200 recommended.
-Only 115200 and 230400 are reliable on this gateway (460800+ causes UART overruns — see 25-RCP-UART-HW).
-All pre-built firmware uses 115200 to match the Gecko Bootloader.
-If you recompile at 230400, flash_efr32.sh will automatically detect it, send a Spinel reset-to-bootloader command, and reflash via the Gecko Bootloader — no J-Link/SWD needed.
+• Baud rate: 460800 default (aligned with OpenThread's own default).
+All bauds up to 892857 work with the in-kernel UART bridge on kernel 6.18.
+Pre-built firmware uses 460800.
+If you recompile at a different baud, flash_efr32.sh will automatically detect it, send a Spinel reset-to-bootloader command, and reflash via the Gecko Bootloader — no J-Link/SWD needed.

 2. Use Cases